 If there are certain things you don’t like or want to do, you need to think about what they are.
-Either find a solution, get used to giving a very mediocre blow job or opt out all together and just don’t do it.
+Either find a solution, get used to giving very mediocre oral sex, or opt out all together and just don’t do it.
 Sex is about enjoyment for both of you.
 Your brain is your largest sex organ, so it’s no surprise that giving an incredible blow job needs to start here.

 2. Reducing the gag reflex

 Now we’ve covered your attitude, there’s lots that can be done to reduce the gag reflex.
 The key is remember to breathe!
 The gag reflex is primarily to stop us from choking, so if you are getting oxygen into your lungs, this will reduce it.